alpo22/mcd-happiness/README.md

 # Deploying

-App is hosted on GitHub Pages: https://alpo22.github.io/mcd-happiness and sometimes the deployment takes up to five minutes to appear online.
 To deploy your code, run:

 ```
 npm run deploy
 ```

+Note that deployment sometimes takes a few minutes to appear online.

 # Project architecture